 This section describes how securiCAD can be used to analyse your Azure environments.
-In short, securiCAD can analyse your Azure environment by collecting data using foreseetis collector from the environment which is then used to perform attack simulations in the securiCAD Enterprise software.
+In short, securiCAD can analyse your Azure environment by collecting data, using foreseetis securicad-azure-collector, from the environment, which is then used to perform attack simulations in securiCAD Enterprise.

 The collector script uses the public Azure API's to create a representation of the infrastructure.
 Once completed there will be a file in

 JSON format available.
-The collector script is available here.
+The Azure collector script is available on pypi.

-To collect the Azure infrastructure configuration needed for creating a securiCAD model (digital twin), an Azure reader role needs to be added in the Azure subscription which then is used using the SDK for fetching the configuration.
+To collect the Azure infrastructure configuration needed for creating a securiCAD model (digital twin), an Azure Reader role needs to be added to in the Azure subscription which then is used when using the SDK for fetching the configuration.
 You can do that using Azure app registration.

 - In the Azure console, create a new App Registration and give it a suitable name, e.g.